Investing your money sounds like something only the super-rich do and impossibly complicated or far-reaching for us working folk.

 With that in mind, it can still be confusing where to begin with investing and what to invest in exactly.
 You want to be sure you won’t lose money by jumping right into the deep end with an investment!

 In this article, we’ll discuss the best investments to boost your overall portfolio and become a successful investor.

 Why Invest Anyways?

 Ok so right off the bat, you may be wondering why you should even invest in the first place.
 Sure, you’ve heard that it’s a good idea to invest, but why do investors join the investment bandwagon?

-Investing can provide you with another source of income, fund retirement, or even get out of a financial jam.
+Investing can provide you with another source of income, fund retirement (or an early retirement!), or even get out of a financial jam.

 Above all, investing grows your wealth — helping you meet your financial goals and increase your purchasing power over time.

 When you invest money, you’ll also want to balance potential gains with the risk involved.
 Investors have to know if their investment will yield good returns before investing wholeheartedly.

 There are many ways to invest — from very safe choices such as mutual funds and money market accounts to medium-risk options such as corporate bonds, and even high-risk picks such as stock index funds.

 You earn money, and you need to make sure to use it in the best way possible.
 If you put it somewhere like a savings account, you will only get a very small amount of interest from this.